isolver/ioHub/docs/iohub/quickstart.rst

     already, Windows XP SP2 or 3 may not have the file.)

-    The easiest way to install XInput 1.3 if it is not already on your PC is to run the DirectX 10 upgrade utility provided by Miscrosoft.
+    The easiest way to install XInput 1.3 if it is not already on your PC is to run the DirectX 10 upgrade utility provided by Microsoft.
 It can be downloaded `here. <http://www.microsoft.com/en-us/download/details.aspx?id=35>`_
     This will install xinput1_3.dll into your C:\Windows\System32 and C:\Windows\SysWOW64.
 Please check that this DLL is present after you run